Worries about your child's development

 Your child learns through being with other people and exploring the world around them.
 Some children have more problems than most children of their age with:

 - behaviour or interacting with other people

-Children with this type of learning difficulty or disability are said to have 'special educational needs'.
+Children with this type of learning difficulty or disability have 'special educational needs'.

-If you think your child may have a special educational need (SEN) that has not been identified, you should first talk to the person in your child's nursery, playgroup or other early years setting who has a particular responsibility for special educational needs.
+If you think your child may have a special educational need (SEN) that hasn't been identified, you should talk to the person responsible for SEN in your child's nursery, playgroup or other early years setting.

-If your child is not attending a nursery or other early years setting, you can talk to the Education Authority (EA) in your region - their early years and childcare team can help you find suitable early years and childcare provision and their Special Education Needs Team can give you advice about special educational needs.
+If your child doesn't go to nursery or other early years setting, you can talk to the Education Authority (EA) in your area.
+They have different services for children under five years old.
+Their early years and childcare team can help you find suitable early years and childcare provision and their Special Education Needs Team can give you advice about special educational needs.

 You could also talk to your doctor or health visitor.
-The EA has a network of services for under fives.
 Health authorities, voluntary organisations and social services work closely together to support children with special educational needs.

-Your child's nursery school should be able to help your child overcome the barriers that their problems present, but it is possible that your child will need extra support for some or all of their time in education.
-If your child is not in a nursery school, the EA in your region can advise on suitable local provision.
+Your child's nursery school could help your child overcome the barriers their problems present.
+Your child might need extra support for some or all of their time in education.
+If your child is not in a nursery school, the EA can advise on suitable local places.

 - your child's needs will usually be met in a mainstream nursery or school, sometimes with the help of outside specialists